 Since Josh is the biggest Funko Pop enthusiast in the Lexington music scene, getting his figure mods perfect was the most important of the three.
 Josh often plays a very rare orange Fender Cyclone II onstage.
 While I was able to find a simple outline of the model, I needed to edit it and add several details in order to make it authentic.
 From the correct shade of orange to the Fender logo, I had to make it just right.

-Dawn’s figure, on the other hand, more straightforward to customize.
+Dawn’s figure, on the other hand, was easier.
 I added her signature purple to both her hair and her glasses.
-Then, I added a zipper and a little bling to her black mini skirt.
+Then, I added a zipper and some bling to her black mini skirt.
 Finally, I redrew her arms so she could hold a microphone.

 Funko Pop poster design story – finishing touches

-The time had come to put the finishing touches on the poster.
+The time came to put the finishing touches on the poster.
 I added the event details to a sticker affixed to the red brick wall background.
 I created the sticker effect from scratch.
 A mixture of Adobe Photoshop filters and effects made it appear worn and peeled up.

-Unfortunately, due to the Coronavirus outbreak at the time, this show was cancelled, along with all other mass gatherings in America.
+Unfortunately, due to the Coronavirus outbreak, this show was cancelled, along with all other mass gatherings in America.
 The COVID-19 virus changed everyone’s lives worldwide.
-Specifically, it created a speed bump for independent musicians who needed live performances to fund their endeavors.
+Specifically, it caused a speed bump for independent musicians needing live performances to fund their endeavors.
 Unfortunately, the posters could not attract concert goers to the event.
 At least I got a cool poster design to feature on my portfolio.

 Contact me for your own Funko Pop poster design